Asgard's Wrath 2

 Dynamic Shadows

-The dynamic shadow system was an interesting throwback to planar projection shadows, affording real-time shadows on characters and major props at good performance on the Meta Quest 2 and 3.
+The dynamic shadow system was an interesting throwback to planar projection shadows, affording real-time shadows on characters and major props at good performance on mobile VR hardware.

-The approach rendered casters to an atlas and composited them onto the scene using decal-like projector volumes, keeping the cost isolated to only the relevant fragments.
+The approach rendered casters to an atlas and composited them onto the scene using decal-like projector volumes, keeping the cost isolated to only the relevant pixels.
 Multiple shadows were packed into the same atlas slots by using all four color channels.
-Perhaps the most impressive usages were on large creatures such as Heru, Sakhmet, and the beast carrying her temple.
+A subsystem then kept track of shadow casters and intelligently allocated the limited shadow slots based on a priority heuristic and distance from the player.

 I noticed that most characters in the game looked a bit pale and plastic.
-I pitched an idea to the character team: a creative approximation of subsurface scattering based on wrap-lighting with a LUT.
-They were on board.
-Engineering wasn't convinced I could pull it off.
-I proved them wrong with an implementation that looked great and was basically free performance-wise.
+I pitched the idea of subsurface scattering based on wrap-lighting with some creative approximations of light transmission and scattering.
+While it seemed risky from a performance standpoint, I was able to pull it off with an implementation that both looked great and performed very well.
+This feature eventually saw adoption beyond characters where subsurface scattering was appropriate such as sand and foliage.

 Good environment shading was a fun and interesting challenge.
-Hardware constraints meant we couldn't afford many textures beyond the bare minimum for PBR, so shortcuts, approximations, and creative techniques were needed.
+Hardware constraints meant we couldn't afford many textures beyond the bare minimum for PBR.
+This meant we had to leverage shortcuts, approximations, and creative techniques to push detail while respecting the constraints of the hardware.

 Biplanar Mapping

-Art had wanted triplanar mapping but had been told before I joined that it was too expensive.
-I found an approach on Inigo Quilez's blog that was nearly identical but with reduced texture bandwidth overhead.
+Triplanar mapping was a technique strongly desired by the art teams but the standard technique was too heavy on texture bandwidth.
+I did some research and found an approximation by Inigo Quilez that was nearly identical but with reduced texture bandwidth overhead.
 I implemented it, performance was great, so I polished and shipped it.
 Art was thrilled.
-It sped up their workflow considerably and improved our fidelity.
+It sped up their workflow considerably by eliminating the need for UV mapping in many scenarios and improved our fidelity overall.

 Detail Maps